ABOUT

 National Association of Boards of Pharmacy (NABP) is a nonprofit organization that works with the state boards of pharmacy to protect the public health and ensure that you and your family are receiving the best pharmacy care.

-Since our founding more than 100 years ago, we have worked to promote public health and safety through various programs and services.
+Since our founding 120 years ago, we have worked to promote public health and safety through various programs and services.
 In 1999, we began helping the public identify safe pharmacy websites with an accreditation program for online pharmacies.
 And, in 2014, we expanded the service to provide the .pharmacy domain to verified websites, making it even easier to recognize a safe site.
-We continue to spread awareness about the opioid epidemic and prescription drug safety through our Safe Pharmacy initiative, which originated in 2010.
+Over the years, we have worked to spread awareness among consumers about prescription drug safety through a variety of educational campaigns.

 About safe.pharmacy